mittalpratik/mittalpratik/README.md

 ## 👨‍💻 About Me

 Hey there!
 I’m **Pratik Mittal**, a passionate software engineer with 6+ years of experience in building scalable web applications and automating cloud-native infrastructure.
-I'm currently working as an **Infrastructure Engineer** at **Vail Systems**, leading initiatives around CI/CD pipelines, automated test infra, and call authentication platforms using STIR/SHAKEN protocols.

 💡 I love combining **frontend creativity** (React, Angular) with **backend architecture** (Java, Spring Boot) and **DevOps tooling** (Docker, Kubernetes, Jenkins, AWS) to deliver full-stack solutions that work, scale, and look good doing it.